Ephigenia/Ephigenia.github.io/cv.md

 </ul>

 <p class="muted text-centered">
-  List of projects ({{ site.projects.size }}) in chronological order.
+  List of {{ site.projects.size }} projects in chronological order.
 Websites may be offline.
 Project names or client names may be codenames.
 </p>

 ## Expertise